The new day brought no word from Crossroads.

 The Guildmaster stopped short of the younger man, trying to understand what had changed about him.
 But he found himself unable to articulate that nagging thought in his mind.
 “What brings you here?
 Your parents have a problem?”

-“No.” Edmund was aware that he had been unexpected.
-The guildmaster had sent him off more or less, and here we was again.
+“No.” Edmund was aware that he had not been expected.
 “I came to provide the bookmaster with some assistance.
-These creatures can help him.
+These lions can help him.”
 He pointed at the creature standing pertly at his side.
 “This one knows something more about the creatures that may come with the darkness.
-He’d like to speak to Gregory.
-With your permission of course.”
+He’d like to speak to Gregory with your permission, of course.”

 “PLEASED TO MEET YOU ALL,” the creature interrupted.
 “I’M TOLD THAT YOU ARE THE HARDIEST HUMANS IN THE REGION.
 I’M LAMBEGUS AND THIS ONE IS GALAHAD.
 WE ARE LIONS BUT DON’T EAT HUMANS.
 EDMUND SAID WE ARE TO HELP.”

 Edmund smiled tightly at the creature’s rather unfortunate manner in introducing itself.